Follow along with Christina Vida, the Virginia History Day Coordinator, as she works on her own 2018 Virginia History Day project!

 To get back in the mindset, I’m kicking off our #VHD2018 year by starting my own History Day project.
 I’ll be keeping you updated on my progress throughout the year, with regular updates on my topic selection, category choice, research, analysis, project construction, bibliography compilation, and process paper writing.

 First up?
 Topic selection.
 This year’s theme, Conflict and Compromise in History, is broad enough that I don’t have to choose a single battle or peace treaty.
-In my three weeks at the Virginia Historical Society, I’ve learned that we have two exhibits opening in 2018 on World War I. It just seems like a natural fit for me to pick a topic revolving around our institutional goals.
+In my three weeks at the Virginia Museum of History & Culture, I’ve learned that we have two exhibits opening in 2018 on World War I. It just seems like a natural fit for me to pick a topic revolving around our institutional goals.
 Because we’re focused on Virginia history, I’ll also narrow my WWI topic to a Virginia story.
-And, ideally I’ll find a person, group, or event that connects WWI, Virginia, and the VHS institution itself.
+And, ideally I’ll find a person, group, or event that connects WWI, Virginia, and our institution itself.
 Our Story of Virginia exhibit doesn’t have a ton of material on WW1, but we do display this gas mask.
-I think the VHS research library will be a better starting point and that’s next on my list!
+I think the research library will be a better starting point and that’s next on my list!